 With this configuration, you can remotely debug applications that were built by any build system.
 The only requirement is for the debug symbols to be present on the local machine.

-There are also no restrictions on the target environment.
-Your program can run remotely under gdbserver on any OS including Linux-based embedded systems such as Raspbian OS (see Raspberry Pi OS Guide), on a cloud platform, or inside a Docker container.
+There are also no restrictions on the target environment: your program can run remotely under gdbserver on any OS including Linux-based embedded systems (for example, Raspbian OS), on a cloud platform, or, for example, inside a Docker container.
 You can connect to any GDB stub that complies with the remote gdbserver protocol - for example, Qemu to debug OS kernels or OpenOCD to debug flashed firmware.